 Podcast: Rise of the Entrepreneur Podcast

 16. Lou Mongello

-- Simple Podcast Press – More than just a sleek simple podcast player for your web site, it’s also great lead generator, publisher and promotion tool.
+- Simple Podcast Press – More than just a sleek simple podcast player for your website, it’s also a great lead generator, publisher and promotion tool.
 Incredibly simple to set up yet surprisingly powerful, it works with PowerPress to help you grow your audience and list, see your international iTunes reviews, share links and more.
-One of my most valuable and recommended plugins
+One of my most valuable and recommended plugins.

 Podcast: Walt Disney World

 - Rode Podcaster mic.
 It’s a dynamic USB mic (as opposed to a condenser mic), so it captures super clear crisp voice recordings.
 It’s perfect for recording at my home office, but it’s not easily portable.

 - Handy H6 Recorder – On the road, I use the Handy H6 Recorder, which has a fantastic onboard mic for interviews, but also has four inputs for VGA mics I can use on-site at conferences and other events, so each interviewee has their own audio track.
 Easier to edit!

 - Sony Pro Headphones – At home and on location, my headphones of choice are Sony Pro noise canceling dynamic stereo headphones.
 I catch any small noises or variations in sound quality early on, so I can fix them before I release a podcast to the public.
 An added bonus is that they block out airplane noise, which makes traveling much more enjoyable!

 - Camtasia – I record using a VOIP (usually Skype) to call interviewees, and as podcast recording software I use Camtasia editing software for the Mac.
 It’s much more versatile and intuitive than GarageBand and allows for video editing, so it works better for me than free podcast editing software like Audacity.